 Does the Flattening Yield Curve Indicate a Recession?
-Steven Wagner Answers in U.S. News and World Report
+Steven Wagner Answers in U.S. News & World Report

 The yield curve has been making headlines and it has many investors asking, “What is a flattening yield curve?”
 In a recent U.S. News & World Report article, Omnia CEO Steven Wagner described it as “your cue to think about whether you should dial back portfolio risk.”
 In the article, Wagner provides further detail and explains what a flattening yield curve means for investors.